TheIndex/Cuzy-Android-demo/README.md

 =============

-android demo, that shows the capabilities of Cuzy SDK (淘宝客), that can be found on http://www.cuzy.com
+android demo, that shows the capabilities of Cuzy SDK (淘宝客)，taobaoke, that can be found on http://www.cuzy.com

 =========================================